Godot-Experiments/RandomGodotLessons/README.md

-# ZombLesson
+# Random Godot Lessons
-Showing how to make 2D zombie game in Godot to a student
+Showing how to make 2D zombie game to a student, and various other just for fun projects in Godot